Monday, April 10, 2023

 This one is bellwort.

 We stewards aren't fazed either.
-Snow doesn't stop us.
+Snow flurries don't stop us.

 Month by month, year by year, the deadly invasives retreat and burn.